 People all over the world know the story of the coronavirus outbreak from China.
-They have read the headlines about travel bans, quarantines and face mask shortages.
+They read the headlines about travel bans, quarantines and face mask shortages.
 Yet at this time, many people may not know the story of Chinese people who are in their world.
 There are hundreds of thousands of Chinese students and scholars in the United States and beyond.
-Though they are not infected with any disease, many of our guests are suffering in ways unknown to us.
+Though they may not be infected with any disease, many of our guests are suffering in ways unknown to us.

 How can you respond to Chinese students on your campus?